dbobrenko/dbobrenko.github.io/_posts/2016-11-03-async-deeprl.md

 **Ok.
 But how it can work?** That seems to be insane, especially for those, who are familiar with supervised learning.
 Of course, at early iterations, an approximation of $$Q(s_{t+1}, a_{t+1})$$ will return an absolute garbage, however, over a long time of training, prediction of future expected rewards will become more and more accurate and finally it will converge ([a proof of Q-learning convergence](http://users.isr.ist.utl.pt/~mtjspaan/readingGroup/ProofQlearning.pdf)).

 **Asynchronous one-step and n-step Q-Learning**.
-The main change they made to DQN since 2013 - is asynchronous training in multiple game environments at the same time.
+The main change they made to DQN since 2013, as you might might guess - is asynchronous training in multiple game environments at the same time.
 Such approach significantly speeds-up convergence, and allows us to train it on a single multicore CPU instead of GPU (compared to vanilla DQN and other deep RL methods).
+Another important change is in replay memory - there is no need in replaying past experience anymore, since parallel actor-learners happens to be in a different independent environments, which leads to a similar stabilizing effect, as in case of training on random samples from past experience (such hack is necessary for reducing temporal correlations between consecutive updates; for details of experience replay techniques you may read through [Prioritized Experience Replay, T. Schaul et al., 2016](https://arxiv.org/abs/1511.05952)).

 They have presented two versions of asynchronous deep Q-Learning: *one-step* and *n-step* Q-learning.
 The main difference, is that n-step explicitly computes n-step returns by predicting expected discounted future reward only after `n` steps, backpropagating predicted value on earlier actions, instead of predicting it after each step.
 In this topic I will walk through one-step version.
 {% include image.html